SLieve/technicalgrimoire/_posts/2020-08-25-TechnicalTea1.md

 ## Disclaimer

 Thanks to colonialism tea is a surprisingly tricky subject to talk about.
-British tea is a [corruption](https://www.aljazeera.com/indepth/opinion/british-colonialism-ruined-perfect-cup-tea-170918113331476.html), a lot of popular marketing of "mystical asian blends", and african teas are basically ignored.
+British tea is a [corruption](https://www.aljazeera.com/indepth/opinion/british-colonialism-ruined-perfect-cup-tea-170918113331476.html), racial marketing tries to sell "mystical asian blends", and african teas are basically ignored.

 I'm a pasty white guy who is NOT qualified to speak on the history or culture of the teas I enjoy.
 I'm hoping these reviews will encourage me to grow in my understanding.